 You should have gone there straight away.

-I ought to have spent more time with my family.
+You ought to have spent more time with your family.